Is an Exercise Ball Beneficial for Lower Back Pain?

 Back pain often results from weak stabilising muscles that fail to support your joints adequately.
 Your joints rely on efficient, supportive muscles to remain upright, as your bony skeleton requires this reinforcement across every joint.

-Research has shown us that pain causes these supportive muscles (known as your “stabilisers” or “inner core stability” muscles) to stop working.
-Research on lower back pain sufferers has found that these muscles stop working every time you experience back pain.
+Research indicates that pain leads to inactivity in these supportive muscles, often called your “stabilisers” or “inner core stability muscles.”
+Studies on lower back pain sufferers have demonstrated that these muscles become inactive every episode of back pain.

-Even worse, in most cases, these muscles don’t automatically start working again when your pain goes.
-They need to be deliberately re-started by your brain.
+Moreover, in most cases, these muscles do not automatically resume functioning once the pain subsides; they need to be consciously reactivated by your brain.

-There are several ways to reactivate your core stability muscles.
-One of the most effective is to use a Physio Exercise Ball.
-Usually, some simple exercise all exercises can often automatically ‘kick start’ these stabilising muscles.
+There are several methods to reactivate your core stability muscles, and one of the most effective ways is to use a Physio Exercise Ball.
+Simple exercises can often automatically ‘kick start’ these stabilising muscles.